 All testing was planned and documented to a sufficient level of detail to allow repeatability of the testing procedures and results.
-The following testing activity was performed:
+The following testing activities were performed:

-a.
-PP Assurance Activities: The evaluator performed the assurance activities listed in the claimed PP.
+- a.
+PP Assurance Activities: The evaluator performed the assurance activities listed in the claimed PP; and - b.
+Verification of Cryptographic Module: The evaluator confirmed the cryptographic module implemented within the TOE.